 Where are Clinton and Trump today?

-Hillary Clinton speaks during a campaign rally at the Manor Complex in Wilton Manors, Florida.
-REUTERS/Brian Snyder

-A child lays on the ground as Donald Trump speaks during a campaign rally at the Venetian Hotel in Las Vegas.
+Donald Trump appears at a campaign event in Toledo, Ohio.
 REUTERS/Carlo Allegri

-Donald Trump speaks at an airport campaign rally in Albuquerque, New Mexico.
+First lady Michelle Obama embraces Hillary Clinton as they arrive at a campaign rally in Winston-Salem, North Carolina.
+REUTERS/Carlos Barria

+People wait before Donald Trump's campaign event in Springfield, Ohio.
 REUTERS/Carlo Allegri

+A campaign plane carrying Mike Pence rests after it skidded off the runway after landing in the rain at LaGuardia Airport in New York.
+REUTERS/Lucas Jackson

+James Otis, the man who admits vandalizing Donald Trump's star on the Hollywood Walk of Fame, speaks to the media with his attorney Mieke ter Poorten about his arrest outside of the LAPD Metropolitan Detention Center in Los Angeles, California....more

-Supporters cheer for Donald Trump at an airport campaign rally in Albuquerque, New Mexico.
+Donald Trump appears at a campaign event in Geneva, Ohio.
 REUTERS/Carlo Allegri

-Hillary Clinton speaks during services at Mount Olive Baptist Church in Ft.
-Lauderdale, Florida.
-REUTERS/Brian Snyder

-A woman cries as she prays in the room with Donald Trump during church service at the International Church of Las Vegas in Las Vegas.
+People sing the national anthem before Donald Trump's campaign event in Springfield, Ohio.
 REUTERS/Carlo Allegri

-Hillary Clinton speaks during services at Mount Olive Baptist Church in Fort Lauderdale, Florida.
-REUTERS/Brian Snyder

-Hillary Clinton visits Betty's Soul Food Restaurant in Fort Lauderdale, Florida.
-REUTERS/Brian Snyder

-Donald Trump poses for a photo with a child at a phone bank before a campaign rally in Greeley, Colorado.
+Supporters touch Michelle Obama hand after she delivers a speech during a campaign rally in support of Hillary Clinton in Winston-Salem, North Carolina.
+REUTERS/Carlos Barria

+Two women take pictures on stage before Donald Trump attends a campaign event in Springfield, Ohio.
 REUTERS/Carlo Allegri

+Hillary Clinton talks with members of her staff inside of her campaign plane at the Westchester County airport in White Plains.
+REUTERS/Carlos Barria

+Donald Trump appears at a campaign event in Toledo, Ohio.
+REUTERS/Carlo Allegri

+Jet fuel is seen on the tarmac as Hillary Clinton boards her campaign plane at the Westchester County airport in White Plains, New York.
+REUTERS/Carlos Barria

+Snow falls on a campaign sign for Donald Trump in the village of Kingston, New York, as the first winter weather of the season moved into parts of the northeast U.S. REUTERS/Mike Segar

 Next Slideshows